ballarat-hackerspace/association/rules-of-the-association.md

 **(3)** A member may not vote by proxy at the meeting.

 **(4)** The decision is upheld if not less than three quarters of the members voting at the meeting vote in favour of the decision.
-Division 3—Grievance procedure
+Division 3-Grievance procedure

 ### 25 Application

-**(1)** The grievance procedure set out in this Division applies to disputes under these Rules between—
+**(1)** The grievance procedure set out in this Division applies to disputes under these Rules between-

   - (a) a member and another member;
   - (b) a member and the Committee;